TasvirChi/platform-install-packages/doc/building_kaltura_rpms_howto.md

 $ platform-install-packages/build/push_rpm.sh /path/to/rpm
 this will push the RPMs to the origin server using SCP, sign it and generate new metadata with createrepo.

-10. run sanity on the test machine using kaltura-sanity.sh and make sure all passes successfully.
+10. run sanity on the test machine using borhan-sanity.sh and make sure all passes successfully.

 11. run build/set_stable_rep.sh on the repo machine.